Get a Free Short-Version, Personal Numerology Report.

 does not have adequate research, knowledge, facts, insights, education

-and experience to actually fulfil their promises, the team will feel it
+and experience to actually fulfill their promises, the team will feel it

 long before it happens.